kind2-mc/kind2/README.md

 A multi-engine, parallel, SMT-based automatic model checker for safety properties of Lustre programs.

-Kind2 takes as input a Lustre file annotated with properties to prove invariant (see [Lustre syntax](doc/Lustre.md)), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
-To ease processing by front-end tools, Kind2 can output its results in [XML format](doc/XML.md).
+Kind 2 takes as input a Lustre file annotated with properties to prove invariant (see [Lustre syntax](doc/Lustre.md)), and outputs which of the properties are true for all inputs, as well as an input sequence for those properties that are falsified.
+To ease processing by front-end tools, Kind 2 can output its results in [XML format](doc/XML.md).

-Kind2 runs a process for bounded model checking (BMC), a process for k-induction, and a proces for IC3 in parallel on all properties simultaneously.
+Kind 2 runs a process for bounded model checking (BMC), a process for k-induction, and a proces for IC3 in parallel on all properties simultaneously.
 It incrementally outputs counterexamples to properties as well as properties proved invariant.

 The following command-line options control its operation (run ```kind2 --help``` for a full list).